Smoked and Flame Seared Porterhouse Steak

 Instructions

-- Pat dry and season generously with salt and pepper on both sides and the edges
+- Pat the steak dry with paper towels and season generously with salt and pepper

-- When it reaches a stable temp, smoke the steak for about 30 minutes
+- When the smoker reaches a stable temp, smoke the steak for 25-30 minutes

 - While smoking the steak, bring your gas grill up to temp at the highest heat possible

-- Transfer the steak to the gas grill and sear for 5-10 minutes a side to achieve the perfect char on the outside
+- Transfer the steak to the gas grill and sear for 5 or more minutes a side to achieve the perfect char on the outside

-- Rest covered in aluminum foil for 5-10 minutes before carving.
+- Remove from the grill and let it rest covered in aluminum foil for 5-10 minutes before carving.
 It will continue to cook and the internal temp will rise about 5 more degrees.
-Resting allows the juices to re-incorporate into the meat.
+Resting allows the juices to re-incorporate into the meat